mattwach/game_controller_latency_tester/README.md

 The tool assumes the device is `/dev/input/js0`.
 This can be changed in `joystick_events.c`

-### simple_latncy_test
+### simple_latency_test

 This is a single-channel version of the test that only uses GPIO22.
-In my testing, it gives the best-looking results, especially in standard deviation.
+In my testing, it gives the lowest latency numbers, especially in standard deviation.
 It works by toggling a gpio, waiting for the response, then toggling another one.
-So it's a bit easier on teh firmware than `multichannel_latency_test`.
+So it's a bit easier on the firmware than `multichannel_latency_test`.
 Usage is again simple:

     ./simple_latency_test